Gain the confidence, knowledge, and skills to work with any client

 Course 6: Rehabilitation Principles

-- Compare common orthopedic injuries that affect the musculoskeletal system vs. common neuromuscular injuries.
+- Compare common orthopaedic injuries that affect the musculoskeletal system vs. common neuromuscular injuries.

 - Interpret the inflammatory process and all of the stages associated with an injury.